Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • Click "NEXT".

 **Use OS Customization?**
-*→ You need to configure a few custom settings so you can access WiFi and SSH into your Pi.*
+*→ You need to configure a few custom settings so you can access Wi-Fi and SSH into your Pi.*
 • Click on the "EDIT SETTINGS" button.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/edit_custom_settings.png' width='500'>

 • Keep the username as "pi" and keep the default password as "raspberry" for now.
 • You can change the password later, but the username **MUST** remain "pi".
-• Under "Configure Wireless LAN", enter your WiFi SSID, WiFi password and select your country.
+• Under "Configure Wireless LAN", enter your Wi-Fi SSID, Wi-Fi password and select your country.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/general_settings.png' width='400'>